Circular Dent d'Oche loop via Pointe de Pelluaz

 The starting point can be viewed on Google Maps: click here

-This hike is not recommended for people who are prone to vertigo.
+This hike is not recommended for those prone to vertigo.

-Please take your rubbish with you, as nature has difficulty digesting it.
+Please take your rubbish away with you; nature doesn’t cope well with it.

-Here is a description of the difficulties encountered along each section (the route is not uniform):
+Here is a description of the difficulties encountered by section (the route is not uniform):

-- green: fairly easy going with no significant elevation changes or difficulties.
+- green: fairly straightforward route with no significant elevation changes or difficulties.

-- Blue: steeper slopes and/or elevation changes on a well-marked trail.
+- Blue: slopes and/or elevation changes are more pronounced on a well-marked route.

-- Orange: route presenting some technical difficulties and/or poor route viability (markings or visibility of the path).
+- Orange: routes presenting some technical difficulties and/or poor route conditions (markings or visibility of the path).

-- Red: difficult route due to significant elevation changes that may require some climbing, in an environment with some hazards.
+- Red: a difficult route due to significant changes in elevation, which may require some climbing, in an environment presenting certain hazards.

 From (S/E) to (1): Blue difficulty

-The start of the route is on a decent path.
-The route along the edge of the ski slope is less clear, but orientation should not be a problem.
+The start of the route follows a reasonably clear path.
+The route alongside the ski run is less distinct, but finding your way should not be a problem.

 There are no signposts, but small yellow signs point you in the right direction.